 Why do we collect the credit information?

-8.9 We may also collect the credit information for payment purposes.
+8.8 We may also collect the credit information to:

 Overseas disclosure of the credit information

 8.9 Except to a data entry provider in the Philippines, we will not disclose your credit information to entities without an Australian link unless you expressly request us to.

 How can I access my credit information, correct errors or make a complaint?